ekeilty17/ekeilty17.github.io/_posts/constructing-the-real-numbers-series/2023-07-02-the-language-of-arithmetic.md

 \end{align}
 $$

 Finally, we have the standard axioms of a _strict total ordering_.
-I am using letters $x, y, z$ to indicate that these are standard and not specific to the Peano Axioms.
+I am using letters $x, y, z$ to indicate that these are not specific to the Peano Axioms.

 $$